Alat tribe: Modern demographics

-The historical Alats' descendants now live in China, Russia in the Altai, Kazakhstan, Uzbekistan, Turkey, the Caucasus, eastern section of the Iranian plateau; as well as possibly Turkmenistan, India, and Afghanistan, if Alats were indeed the Khalajes known in Bactrian inscriptions and to medieval Arab and Persians geographers.
+The Alats' descendants now live in China, Russia in the Altai, Kazakhstan, Uzbekistan, Kyrgyzstan, Turkey, the Caucasus, eastern section of the Iranian plateau; as well as possibly Turkmenistan, India, and Afghanistan, if Alats were indeed the Khalajes known in Bactrian inscriptions and to medieval Arab and Persians geographers.

-Alat tribe members who migrated to China changed their surname to Hè (trad. 賀; simp. 贺) and would eventually become assimilated into Han Chinese.
+Alat tribe members who migrated to China changed their surname to Hè (trad. 賀; simp. 贺) and would eventually become assimilated into the Han Chinese.

 Alats are also the main ethnic component in the Kazakh Junior-Kishi Zhuz and constitute parts of Uzbeks.
-Further west, Alats constitute one Oghuz Turkish tribe, Ulayundluğ in Turkish and Alayuntluq in Azeri, which means "with spotted horses".
-Ulanyundluğ's descendants live in Central Turkey.
-Ulayundluğ participated in the ethnogenesis of Azeris, as Ulayundluğ tamgas have been found in historical residences of Azeris in Georgia, Armenia, and the modern Republic of Azerbaijan.
+Further west, Alats constitute one Oghuz Turkish tribe, Alayuntlu in Turkish and Alayuntluq in Azeri, which means "with spotted horses".
+Alanyuntlu's descendants live in Central Turkey.
+Alayundluq participated in the ethnogenesis of Azeris, as Alayuntluq tamgas have been found in historical residences of Azeris in Georgia, Armenia, and the modern Republic of Azerbaijan.
+In 1625, during the war between Eshim Khan and Tursun Khan, the Alats joined the kyrgyz Saruu tribe under the name "Alakchyn".